cortexlabs/cortex/docs/clusters/aws/uninstall.md

 cortex cluster down
 ```

-## Delete Prometheus Volume

-The volume used by Cortex's Prometheus instance is not deleted by default, as it might contain important information.
-If this volume is not required anymore, you can delete it in the AWS console.

 ## Delete metadata and log groups

-Since you may wish to have access to your data after spinning down your cluster, Cortex's bucket and log groups are not automatically deleted when running `cortex cluster down`.
+Since you may wish to have access to your data after spinning down your cluster, Cortex's bucket, log groups, and Prometheus volume are not automatically deleted when running `cortex cluster down`.

 To delete them: